Thayne Center for Service & Learning

 To inspire and empower students to make a constructive difference in their communities through accessible, affordable, immersive service experiences.
 Alternative Breaks are drug and alcohol free experiences, encouraging students to commit to the life-long effort of creating positive social change.
 By practicing leadership, transformative action, and critical reflection, students address important social issues while exploring the diverse culture and history where they serve.

-2015 Alternative Fall Break
+2016 Alternative Spring Break

 This year's alternative fall break will focus on addressing food insecurity.